evantahler/nodeChecker/readme.markdown

 # nodeChecker

 ## What?
-With this tool, you can monitor many things, visuzlie them, and receive alerts when something goes wrong.
+With this tool, you can monitor many things and visualize them.
 This is a light weight application which doesn't require it's own database, etc to use.
-You can run it locally on your development machine to monitory your production environment.
+You can run it locally on your development machine to monitor your production environment.
+There are no local storage age requirements other than a flat file which will periodically store data objects for recovery if the application is restarted.

-I'm based on node.js, a number of awesome npm packages, and the nodeDave api framework.
+I'm based on node.js, a number of awesome npm packages, HiCharts, and the nodeDave api framework.

 ## Anatomy of a checker (you can build your own!)
 Checks live in /api/checkers/.
-Their main action is checker.run, and takes in the api object, params, and next().
+Their main action is `checker.run`, and takes in the api object, params, and next().
 They will preform the action you define and return the results.
 The main api will handle aggregation of results.
+Be sure that your file name and `checker.name` match.

 Every checker should return response = {} which contains: